EXPLAINER-How are war crimes in Ukraine being investigated?

 The crime of aggression is broadly defined as the invasion of, or attempt to gain political and military control over, another sovereign state.
 While the ICC is the world's permanent war crimes court, it cannot prosecute aggression.

-"War is a crime, but not a war crime," said Astrid Reisiger Coracini, international law lecturer at the University of Vienna and expert on the crime of aggression.
+"War is a crime, but not a war crime," said Astrid Reisinger Coracini, international law lecturer at the University of Vienna and expert on the crime of aggression.

 To bridge this "impunity gap", Ukraine and several backers, including the United States and the European Union, are pushing for an ad-hoc tribunal for aggression.

-Under customary international law, heads of state, heads of government and foreign ministers are immune from prosecution before national courts, Reisiger Coracini said.
+Under customary international law, heads of state, heads of government and foreign ministers are immune from prosecution before national courts, Reisinger Coracini said.

 A tribunal that could prosecute Russian President Vladimir Putin for aggression would therefore have to be a new international one, founded on a source of international law through a multilateral treaty.